flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

 named route.
 For example, you might wish to navigate to the `/user` route and pass information about the user to that route.

-In Flutter,
-you can accomplish this task by providing additional `arguments` to the [`Navigator.pushNamed()`]({{site.api}}/flutter/widgets/Navigator/pushNamed.html) method.
+You can accomplish this task using the `arguments` parameter of the [`Navigator.pushNamed()`]({{site.api}}/flutter/widgets/Navigator/pushNamed.html) method.
 Extract the arguments using the [`ModalRoute.of`]({{site.api}}/flutter/widgets/ModalRoute/of.html)